 We seek to motivate and reward our executives for achievements relative to our corporate goals and expectations for each year.
 Each named executive officer has a target bonus opportunity, defined as a percentage of his annual salary.
-For 2021, 2022 and 2023, the target bonus was and is as follows:
+For 2023 and 2024, the target bonus was and is as follows:

-Name 2021 Target Bonus as a Percentage of Base Salary 2022 Target Bonus as a Percentage of Base Salary 2023 Target Bonus as a Percentage of Base Salary
+Name 2023 Target Bonus as a Percentage of Base Salary 2024 Target Bonus as a Percentage of Base Salary

-George Lasezkay 50% 50% 55%
+Name George Lasezkay 55% 55%

-Charles A. Deignan 35% 35% 40%
+Charles A. Deignan 40% 40%

-Thomas Ciulla 35% 35% 40%(1)
+Thomas Ciulla 40%(1) N/A (1)

-(1) Dr. Ciulla's employment as our Chief Medical Officer and Chief Development Officer ended on February 17, 2023.
+Dr. Ciulla's employment as our Chief Medical Officer and Chief Development Officer ended on February 17, 2023.

-To reinforce the importance of integrated and collaborative leadership, our executives' bonuses have historically been solely based on company performance; however, for 021, we included an individual performance component as well, while continuing to tie the large majority (75%) of award opportunities to corporate performance.
+To reinforce the importance of integrated and collaborative leadership, our executives' bonuses have historically been solely based on company performance; however, for 2023, we included an individual performance component as well, while continuing to tie the large majority (75%) of award opportunities to corporate performance.

-For 2022, the corporate performance goals consisted of clinical development and strategic partnership milestones as well as efforts to increase the company's cash runway.
-For 2021, the corporate performance goals consisted of a number of clinical development and regulatory milestones as well as efforts to increase the company's cash runway.
+For 2023, the corporate performance goals consisted of clinical development, business development and partnership milestones as well as efforts to increase the company's cash runway.

-In January 2023, the Compensation Committee determined that 2022 corporate performance goals had been achieved at a 100% level in the aggregate.
-In January 2022, the Compensation Committee determined that 2021 corporate performance goals had been achieved at a 105% level in the aggregate and that all individual performance goals had been met at the 100% level.
-The Compensation Committee determined bonuses by weighing achievement of the corporate performance goals at 75% and individual performance at 25%.
-As a result, the Compensation Committee awarded bonuses for 2021 and 2022 as follows:
+In January 2024, the Compensation Committee determined that 2023 corporate performance goals had been achieved at an 88% level in the aggregate and that individual performance had been achieved at the 100% level.
+The Compensation Committee determined bonuses by weighting achievement of corporate goals at 75% and individual performance at 25%.
+As a result, the Compensation Committee awarded bonuses for 2023 as follows: